-We are a group of writers of varied ability who meet at Llandudno Library, Mostyn Street, on the second Wednesday of each month from 2-4 pm - except for August when there is no meeting.
-There is also a Critique Group meeting at 2pm on the fourth Wednesday of each month in Colwyn Bay Cricket Club, Rhos on Sea.
+We are a group of writers of varied ability who meet at Llandudno Library, Mostyn Street, on the second Wednesday of each month from 2-4 pm - except for August when we take a summer break.
+There is also a Critique Group meeting at 2pm on the fourth Wednesday of each month at Colwyn Bay Cricket Club, Rhos on Sea.

 The Club makes every effort to arrange programmes catering for a variety of tastes,

-The idea is to encourage developing writing skills and fun exercises are devised to get attendees to write something during the meeting, and then read it out for comment.
+The idea is to encourage and develop our writing skills; enjoyable exercises are devised to get everyone round the table to write short pieces during the meeting, and then read them out for comment.

-We also arrange visits from published authors to take workshops, and these have proved very popular, with repeat visits.
+We also arrange visits from published authors to take workshops; these have proved very popular, with repeat visits.

-Members are encouraged to bring ongoing work to the Critique meetings on the fourth Wednesday of each month for help and suggestions, and novice writers will find members willing to give their time to ensure they find their standards increase and enjoy the fun in the craft of writing.
+Members are encouraged to bring ongoing work to the Critique meetings on the fourth Wednesday of each month for help and suggestions.
+Novice writers will find more experienced members willing to give their time to help them to raise their standards and to enjoy all the fun to be had in the craft of writing.

 Last, but not least, we have an annual party at Christmas time.

-If you are interested in meeting a zany, happy and talented bunch of writers, just turn up;
+If you are interested in meeting a friendly, zany, happy and talented bunch of writers, just turn up - your search is over!

 Llandudno, North Wales is the seaside home of book-lovers, poets and writers!